 requestRecordsData(connection, modelId, maxRecords, variableIds, bookmarkId, notify, notifyError)

-Here connection is the connection object return by the connect function and modelId is the string identifying the model.
-After all of the data records have been retrieved, the notify function is called with the list of data records as its argument; if an error occurs, then notifyError is called with the error message as its argument.
+Here, connection is the connection object return by the connect function and modelId is the string identifying the model.
+After all of the data records have been retrieved, the notify function is called with the list of data records as its argument; if an error occurs, notifyError is called with the error message as its argument.
 The maxRecords argument specifies the maximum number of records to retrieve, variableIds may list the variables of interest, and bookmarkId restricts the results to bookmarked records.
 The function requestRecordsData returns a result object that contains a field done indicating whether all data records have been retrieved and a field data listing the data records retrieved so far.

 Retrieve list of bookmarks